Compare our best fixed rate bonds

 • Closing your account and withdrawing all your savings

-How do you withdraw from a matured fixed rate bond?
+How to withdraw from a matured fixed rate bond

 If your fixed rate bond has matured and you've chosen to cash in your money, follow these three steps.